 In construction project management, managing schedules is crucial to delivering projects successfully—on time, within budget, and to scope.
 Whether you’re working on a small renovation or a major infrastructure project, having a clear plan for what needs to happen and when is essential.
 However, planning alone isn’t enough.
 Projects rarely go exactly as expected, and without a reliable benchmark to measure progress, it’s easy for timelines to slip.

 This is where the schedule baseline comes in.
-A schedule baseline provides a solid foundation for tracking progress, identifying risks, and communicating with stakeholders.
+A schedule baseline provides a solid foundation for project scheduling, tracking progress, identifying risks, and communicating with stakeholders.
 It’s more than just a timeline; it’s the official benchmark that ensures the project remains under control.
 In this guide, we’ll cover the schedule baseline definition, explain why it’s important, provide practical tips for creating one, and show how it can help you manage your project effectively.

 What is a Schedule Baseline?